Tuesday, December 23, 2025

 The Indian Removal Act and its impact

 The president responsible for the Indian Removal Act was Andrew Jackson.
 This legislation, which was also supported by Congress, enabled President Andrew Jackson to impose treaties on Native American communities.
 Through these treaties Native American people were forced to leave their ancestral homelands.
 If the Native Americans resisted the removal of their communities, the military was sent to force them out violently.
-The treaties were used by the U.S Government to send them to barren areas called “reservations,” where they starved and did not have enough clean water and resources to survive.
+The treaties were used by the U.S. Government to send them to barren areas called “reservations,” where they starved and did not have enough clean water and resources to survive.
 If the Native American people tried to escape from those reservations they were persecuted and either killed or imprisoned.
 The forced removal of Native Americans cut off the intimate connection they had with the land, where their ancestors had lived for centuries, where they had learned how to interact with the Earth in harmony with the seasons, practicing their religious ceremonies and rituals.

 The violent removal from their ancestral lands destroyed their livelihoods and disrupted their cultures in various ways.
 Not only did the white men force them out of their lands, but they also destroyed the environment Native Americans relied upon to live in harmony with the Earth.
 For example, white men drove buffalo to extinction; they logged forests and mined the land for gold.
 White men viewed land as a commodity to create wealth and help America become a prosperous country.
 To do this, they were prepared to exterminate the native people.
 They were determined to kill or to imprison them whenever the Native American people refused to move to the reservations.
 To justify their power over the native people, white Americans promoted the idea of Manifest Destiny.